protsaenko/blog_robinwieruch_content/blog/react-internationalization/index.md

 }
 ```

 In our React component, with the i18n useTranslation Hook, we can load both namespaces and use them independently with a **namespace separator** (:).
-We can also next translations in JSON and reference them with the **nesting separator** (.):
+We can also nest translations in JSON and reference them with the **nesting separator** (.):

 ```javascript{5,9,11,13,15}
 import React from 'react';